CogComp/cogcomp-nlp/corpusreaders/README.md

 It processes Lemma, POS, Sentence, Shallow Parse, NER CoNLL (LOC, ORG, PER), and NER Ontonotes (DATE, LOCATION, ORGANIZATION, PERSON) annotations.

+The reader takes XCES XML format as input.
+Please check MascXCESReader.java for details on how to generate the input files.